confluentinc/event-streaming-patterns/docs/event-processing/event-router.md

 # Event Router
+[Event Streams](../event-stream/event-stream.md) may contain [Events](../event/event.md) which can be separated logically by some attribute.
+The routing of Events to dedicated Streams may allow for simplified [Event Processing](event-processor.md) and [Event Sink](../event-sink/event-sink.md) solutions.

 ## Problem

-How do I handle a situation where the implementation of a single logical function (e.g., inventory check) is spread across multiple physical systems?
+How can I isolate Events into a dedicated Event Stream based on some attribute of the Events?

-## Solution Pattern
+## Solution
 ![event-router](../img/event-router.png)

-Use the TopicNameExtractor to determine the topic to send records to.
-The TopicNameExtractor has one method, `extract`, which accepts three parameters:
+Kafka Streams provides the [TopicNameExtractor](https://kafka.apache.org/27/javadoc/index.html?org/apache/kafka/streams/processor/TopicNameExtractor.html) interface which can redirect events to topics.
+The `TopicNameExtractor` has one method, `extract`, which accepts three parameters:

 - The Key of the record
 - The Value of the record